black-sliver/PopTracker/README.md

 It will also find packs installed in EmoTracker.
 Use the Load button in the top left corner to load a pack.

+Do not load untrusted packs until some sort of fuzzing is done.

+Binary release is Windows 64bit only at the moment, should compile on most unix-like OS (see [Building from source](#building-from-source)).
+We are looking for someone building OSX binaries.
+[WASM](https://wikipedia.org/wiki/WebAssembly) support still needs a lot of work.

 Check
 [BUILD.md](BUILD.md),
 [CONTRIBUTING.md](CONTRIBUTING.md),